Banhawy/mazarita-currency-converter/README.md

-# mazarita-currency-converter
+# Mazarita Currency Converter
-A terminal CLI that converts currencies
+A terminal CLI that converts currencies.